 Greek cuisine incorporates fresh ingredients into a variety of local dishes, the traditional Greek diet is very Mediterranean, espousing vegetables, herbs, and grains.
 Being a highly maritime nation, the Greeks incorporate plenty of seafood into their diet, by law, frozen seafood must be marked as such on the menu.
 The country is also a major producer and consumer of lamb; beef, pork, and chicken.
 Olive oil is a staple in Greek cooking, and lemon and tomatoes are common ingredients.
 Bread and wine are always served at the dinner table.

->

-> Traditional meals include Greek salad, a mix of tomatoes, cucumber, feta cheese and onion, all sliced, plus some olives, and occasionally green bell pepper or other vegetables, usually garnished with oregano, dressed only with olive oil.
+Traditional meals include Greek salad, a mix of tomatoes, cucumber, feta cheese and onion, all sliced, plus some olives, and occasionally green bell pepper or other vegetables, usually garnished with oregano, dressed only with olive oil.
 Moussaka, a rich oven-baked dish of eggplant, minced meat, tomato and white sauce.
 Saganaki, fried semi-hard cheese.
-Tzatziki for bread or to top on souvlaki.
+Tzatziki for bread or to the top on souvlaki.
 For dessert, ask for baklava, tissue-thin layers of pastry with honey and chopped nuts.
-Another must-try is yogurt with honey, genuine yogurt in Greece has 10% of fat and is often thick but cooling.
+Another must-try is yoghurt with honey, genuine yoghurt in Greece has 10% of fat and is often thick but cooling.

->

-> The capital and largest city, the birthplace of the modern world and the Olympic Games.
+The capital and largest city, the birthplace of the modern world and the Olympic Games.
 Its a buzzing city with much to do, however the pollution sometimes overpowers its beauty, hence my escape to the Cyclades Islands.

 The largest island in the Cyclades island group in the Aegean, with several easily accessible ruins and has many beautiful beaches.
 Naxos marks the first place I went nude on a beach, after finding myself to be the only one to be wearing any gear I soon myself stripping it all off.